Reasons for University Emergency Paid Leave

 - If an eligible employee uses University Emergency Paid Leave, does the employee also have to use paid medical or sick leave?

 No, this University Emergency Paid Leave is related to COVID-19, and is in addition to paid medical leave or sick leave for which the employee may be eligible.
-This policy is temporary and continues for the duration of the University's declared peacetime emergency.

 - Can voluntary short term disability coverage through Unum be used if an employee is currently covered?